PureStorage-OpenConnect/swagger/Readme.md

 > docker run -it --rm -p 80:5000 quay.io/purestorage/swagger

 Then open your browser to http://127.0.0.1
-Then select an API spec and enter your FlashArray or FlashBlade IP That's it!
+Then select an API spec and enter your FlashArray or FlashBlade IP.

 ## To stop run:
 just ctrl^c on the console docker container

 ## Update to the latest version

-> docker pull sile16/pureswagger
+> docker pull quay.io/purestorage/swagger

 ## Screenshots